5 Steps to Reset Your Emotions and Find Inner Peace

 A woman doing yoga for self care and health

-Just like in the movie, Silver Linings Playbook, everyone needs to work through challenges and find their balance.
-It's vital to decipher what's most important to you and act on it with courage; to take intense energy and scattered and disruptive emotions and funnel them into a purpose.
+It's vital to decipher what's most important to you and act on it with courage; to take intense energy, scattered or disruptive emotions and funnel them into a purpose.
 You may not be in a dance competition but much of success in life and relationship is just showing up!

 Emotional intelligence is a path that takes courage and patience.
 And one way to begin is to pay attention to the language of your body.
 Trust me, when your neck is sore, chances are your emotions are sore, too.
 Maybe your gut sometimes feels like someone punched you.
 Or there’s so much confusion swarming around in your head that you can’t think.
 Or you ache to have some semblance of peace—but you just keep on pushing yourself relentlessly.